terenkur/terrenkur/README.md

 Archived roulettes now store the elimination order and the winning game.
 When viewing an entry in the archive you will see the full elimination sequence and a button to replay the wheel using the recorded seed so the spins reproduce exactly.

 With a YouTube API key configured you can also visit `/playlists` to see videos from your channel grouped by tags extracted from their descriptions.
-The `/stats` page visualizes the most popular games and top voters using these aggregated counts.
+The `/stats` page visualizes the most popular games, top voters and the number of roulettes each game has appeared in using these aggregated counts.

 ## Updating the Supabase schema